jfrancis71/PyGenBrix/atari_models/POMDP.md

 The problem is there there is no incentive to model p(y|x) correctly and this implies due to the product that the p(xt|xt-1) will be distorted in order to get the posterior right.
 If we try to fix it by adding an objective on p(y|x) we would be back to a fully generative model which is what we tried to avoid.
 I think I'd go for option 1.

+More further thoughts:

+I don't think the problem is overparametrisation.
+I think it is a bit like a situation in logistic regression where one of your inputs almost completely determines the probability of the label.
+The coefficients on other inputs are essentially irrelevant and will therefore be meaningless.
+In that scenario a good solution assuming they are definitely independent inputs (as is our assumption in this model) would be to drop them out randomly.
+So therefore I now think dropping input's y out randomly seems like a good solution.

 Generally a prior over the states like a Dirichlet distribution would encourage a parsimonious model Test environment: Artificial simple sequence to debug.